-A key part of digital for any market is social media.
-It’s conventional to think of different social media platforms as serving different purposes: Facebook for small business, Pinterest or Instagram for ecommerce and LinkedIn is unquestioningly king of B2B.
+It’s conventional wisdom to think of different social media platforms serving different purposes: Facebook for small businesses, Pinterest or Instagram for eCommerce, and LinkedIn is unquestioningly king of B2B.

 What ‘Consumer’ Social Media Has to Offer B2B